The School District must first be aware of the student’s need for services. Referrals are often initiated by the Committee on Special Education.

 Do I have to share a room with another student?

 No. Students have their own room at Charlton.
 There are two cottages where our students live while on campus.
 Each cottage has 12-14 bedrooms.

 What percent of the students go to college?

 The Charlton School is a residential treatment center (RTC).
 As the campus school of an RCT, The Charlton School/Ketchum Grande shares a set of common treatment objectives.
 Chief among them is the successful return of students to their home schools prior to graduation.
 Because of this, we do not keep data on rates of college admission of students discharged home.
-Cross registration at the local public high school or with the area BOCES for Career and Technical Education can be an option for students whose residency may become long-term.
+Cross registration at the local public high school can be an option for students whose residency may become long-term.
 Our commitment to normalization requires that students be integrated in educational settings beyond Charlton/Ketchum Grande before their high school graduation.

 What are the teachers’ qualifications?

 The teachers of The Charlton School/Ketchum Grande hold New York State certifications, and most have been teaching here for more than a decade.
 The result is a high level of collaboration and teamwork that strengthens instruction and assures the equally critical work of building strong student-teacher relationships.

 Are there any standard measures—like the statewide school report cards, for example?

 Our aim is to prepare students for high school graduation and future academic success—including college—by helping each student achieve at her highest potential.
 Our students are prepared for—and customarily pass—NYS Regents examinations required for graduation.
 The structure of the school is departmentalized with small classes and models the daily expectations for behavior, emotional self-regulation, and academic achievement of the public schools our students attend before and after Charlton.
 This deliberate similarity supports the transfer of learning, achievement, and other progress gained as a The Charlton School/Ketchum Grande student to the home school.